Dr. Ann Lundberg Professor of English

 BA (English), BSc (geology), University of Wyoming

-Dr. Lundberg teaches American literature through the Civil War, Native American literature, and rhetorical studies.
+Dr. Lundberg teaches American literature from its origins through the Civil War, Native American literature, and rhetorical studies.
 Her research examines the literary representation of geology in 19th-century America.
 More generally, she is interested in how scientific and descriptive writing about the American West contribute to a rhetoric of national identity.

-Dr. Lundberg is currently working on a book-length study of the writings of 19th-century geologists.
 She is also interested in environmental literature, nature writing and ecocriticism, and has presented at conferences for Western American Literature and the Association for the Study of Literature and the Environment.
-Since 1993, she has worked as a seasonal park ranger for the National Park Service, in which capacity she continues to teach and write about geology.
+Since 1993, she has worked periodically as a seasonal ranger for the National Park Service, in which capacity she continues to teach and write about geology.
 Her last posting was at Agate Fossil Beds National Monument in Nebraska

 - College Writing